LearnersGuild/curriculum-app/modules/3-2-1-Contacts/README.md

 ## Specs

-- Contacts printed in the console must be sorted by first and last name
+- Contacts printed in the console must be sorted by the contact's full name
 - functions `addContact`, `addContacts` and `printContacts` have been implemented

 Executing the file should print the following: